ethereum/nxbn-website/.github/ISSUE_TEMPLATE/contribution.md

 ---
-name: Blank Issue
+name: Contribution
-about: A generic issue for anything
+about: Something that you'd like to contribute to the nxbn website
 title: ""
-labels: ""
+labels: "feature"
 assignees: ""
 ---